drivendataorg/deid2-runtime/README.md

 ## Testing your submission locally

 It is a good idea to test your submission locally using [Docker](https://docs.docker.com/get-docker/) before submitting to the platform.
-For a Python submission, place your code and model assets into `benchmark/inference-py` and test images in `inference-data`:
+For a Python submission, place your code and model assets into `benchmark/run-py` and test images in `data`:

 ```
-├── benchmark/inference-py
+├── benchmark/run-py
 │    ├── assets
 │    │   ├── model.json
 │    │   └── weights.h5
 │    └── main.py
-└── inference-data
+└── data
     ├── submission_format.csv
     ├── test_images
     │   ├── slide1.tif